 Depending on the layer of skin involved, the clinical syndrome can be classified as either erysipelas or cellulitis.

 Cellulitis is generally a poorly demarcated, erythematous, hot, painful rash, most commonly involving the lower extremity, although it can occur anywhere.
 Associated lymphangitic streaking and regional lymphadenopathy can be seen.
-It may develop insidiously over the course of days.
+It may develop acutely or insidiously over the course of days.
 In some instances systemic symptoms, pain, or both may precede the development of a rash.

 Both clinical entities can be associated with the development of skin dimpling (“peau d’orange”), superficial petechiae, and edema.